sourcedennis/rascal2webassembly/README.md

 ### Setup test suite
 Pull the test suite from the repo at <https://github.com/WebAssembly/testsuite>.
 The WebAssembly files in this repo seem to be using a different syntax for the memory grow and size instructions, than the syntax specification is.
 For now, change all occurrences of `grow_memory` to `memory.grow`, and all occurrences of `current_memory` to `memory.size`.

-There is some discussion regarding these changes to the instruction syntax in the WebAssembly spec repo.
-This will be properly updated in this repository later.

-Note that only 70 out of 72 can be properly parsed, as there currently are some issues w.r.t. proper Unicode parsing.

 ## WebAssembly
 See <https://github.com/webassembly>